PupoSDC/WingMesh/README.md

 # WingMesh

-A middleware blockMesh utility to design wings
+A middle-ware blockMesh utility to design wings.

+# Requirements

+Python